Federal Reserve Note: Lawsuit over U.S. banknote design

 but the Treasury appealed the decision.

 On May 20, 2008, in a 2-to-1 decision, the United States Court of Appeals for the District of Columbia Circuit upheld the earlier ruling, pointing out that the cost estimates were inflated and that the burdens on blind and visually impaired currency users had not been adequately addressed.

 On October 3, 2008, on remand from the D.C.
 Circuit, D.C.
 District Court Judge Robertson granted the injunction.

 As a result of the court's injunction, the Bureau of Engraving and Printing is planning to implement a raised tactile feature in the next redesign of each note, except the $1 bill (which is not allowed to be redesigned under a 2015 law), though the version of the $100 bill already is in progress.
-It also plans larger, higher-contrast numerals, more color differences, and distribution of currency readers to assist the visually impaired during the transition period.
+It also plans larger, higher-contrast numerals, more color differences, and distribution of currency readers to assist visually impaired people during the transition period.
 The Bureau received a comprehensive study on accessibility options in July 2009, and solicited public comments from May to August 2010.

-The 2013 redesign of the $100 bill did not include distinguishing features for the blind.
+The 2013 redesign of the $100 bill did not include distinguishing features for blind people.
 As of October 2022, the plan was to incorporate accessibility features into distributions of a new $10 bill in 2026, $50 bill in 2028, $20 bill in 2030 followed later by a new $5 then $100 notes later in the 2030s.